AAP will participate in opposition parties' meeting in Bengaluru: Raghav Chadha | Politics

 The AAP had earlier said it would join the meeting in Bengaluru only if the Congress extended its support to the AAP in opposing the Delhi ordinance in Parliament.

-After the PAC deliberations, Chadha announced that the AAP under the leadership of Kejriwal will participate in the opposition meeting in Bengaluru, beginning with a dinner on Monday.

-This will the second meeting of more than a dozen opposition parties as they seek to chalk out a joint strategy to take on the BJP unitedly in the 2024 Lok Sabha elections.
+This will be the second meeting of more than a dozen opposition parties in Bengaluru as they seek to chalk out a joint strategy to take on the BJP unitedly in the 2024 Lok Sabha elections.

 In their first meeting in Patna, they resolved to take on the BJP unitedly in the 2024 Lok Sabha elections.